amitmaish/game_of_colors/README.md

 game_of_colors -i {input image} -o {output directory}
 ```

+instead of selecting the input with -i, you can instead pass -pipe, telling the program to read raw binary data from the standard input.

 optionally you can add:
 * -g u32 to determine the number of generations it will simulate
 * -threshold f32 to set all pixels in the input below the threshold to black